(This project is worth 20 points.)

 There are number of Specialty search engines, used for more focused searching.
 By only searching for books, movies, people, laws, appliances, etc., you can use a simpler search than with a general search engine such as Google, and still end up with only relevant matches.
 (The trick is to know how to find these Specialty search engines!)

 What is the lowest cost to buy a brand-new (not used) regular paperback edition (not an “international edition”) of our class textbook available?
 Which store sells it (new, not used) the cheapest (non-member pricing) with a rating of 3 or more stars?
 (Do not list BestBookBuys.com, Ebay, Amazon Marketplace, any search engine; only list an actual seller.)

 Suppose you were in the market to buy a fancy home stereo system.
 What do most people think of the JBL line of bookshelf speakers, and where did you find that information?

 Lookup the “Ready to Fumble (The Worst Detective Ever) Volume 1” product (it's a book) on Amazon.com, and read some of the reviews.
 What do you think of this product?

 Now, copy the URL of that product (not the review page but the product itself) and check it out on FakeSpot.com or ReviewMeta.com.
 (FakeSpot.com will analyze the reviews for any Amazon or Yelp product; ReviewMeta.com is just for Amazon reviews.)
 What is your opinion of the product now?
 Go back and check some of the reviews for both the book and the speakers.
 Were you able to find any fake reviews?
-(Note that just because a project has many fake reviews, doesn't mean the product is good or bad.
+(Note that just because a product has many fake reviews, doesn't mean the product is good or bad.
 Rather it means you need to check the product and reviews carefully and critically!)

 Based on the bookmarks on delicious.com, what is a good website to locate “song lyrics”?
 What is the chorus to the song Louie Louie by the Kingsmen (to search, click next to “@wpollock”, and type in some search terms)?